thunderpleco/aws-query-in-place/README.md

 ```

 View the query plan for the previous query.
-Note the S3 Seq Scan, S3 HashAggregate, and S3 Query Scan steps that were executed against the data on Amazon S3.
+Note the Amazon S3 Seq Scan, Amazon S3 HashAggregate, and Amazon S3 Query Scan steps that were executed against the data on Amazon S3.

 ```sql